7 Best Supplements for Libido

 2 – Yohimbe

-Yohimbe is a type of evergreen tree that contains yohimbine, a compound used in traditional medicine to treat low libido.13
+Yohimbe is a type of evergreen tree that contains yohimbine, a compound used in traditional medicine for low libido.13

 According to one review, Yohimbe is thought to work by dilating blood vessels and increasing blood flow, two factors that can help with erectile dysfunction.
 Other studies have shown that Yohimbe may improve sexual vigor and stamina.
-It has even been shown to work in those with heart disease and diabetes, two health conditions known to cause low libido.14
+It has even been shown to work in those with heart problems and diabetes, two health issues known to cause low libido.14

 3 – Maca

-Maca is an edible plant that has many potential benefits for human health conditions, one of which is low libido.
+Maca is an edible plant that has many potential benefits, one of which is improving low libido.

 4 – Ashwagandha